editorconfig-checker/editorconfig-checker/README.md

 // editorconfig-checker-disable
 const myTemplateString = `
   first line
-     wrongly indended line because it needs to be
+     wrongly indented line because it needs to be
 `
 // editorconfig-checker-enable
 ```